BeverCRM/Workflow-Build-Release-Upload-Update/README.md

-# Github Reusable Workflow - Build & Release & Upload CI
+# Github Reusable Workflow - Build & Release & Upload & Update
 > ***Note*** *Used within Bever*

 <br>
-This is a reusable workflow that builds the project, creates a new release, and uploads the solution files to Azure blob storage.
+This is a reusable workflow that builds the project, creates a new release, uploads the solution files to Azure Blob Storage, and updates the Azure SQL Database.

 ## Usage

-### Pre-requisites
+### Prerequisites
 Create a workflow ```.yml``` file in your ```.github/workflows``` directory.
-An [example workflow](https://github.com/BeverCRM/Workflow-Build-Release-Upload-CI#example-workflow-create-release-and-upload-solution-to-azure-storage-ci) is available below.
+An [example workflow](https://github.com/BeverCRM/Workflow-Build-Release-Upload-Update#example-workflow-publish-on-marketplace-ci) is available below.
 For more information, reference the GitHub Help Documentation for [creating a workflow file](https://docs.github.com/en/actions/using-workflows#creating-a-workflow-file).

 <br>